 If you’ve ever envied the lawn of a neighbor, you might be surprised to find that you can have a lush, inviting lawn too, with just a little extra effort.
 Lawns need more than just regular watering, they need fertilizer.
 There’s no shortage of options for these nutrient-rich formulas, though, so finding the best lawn fertilizer may seem like a particularly daunting, if not impossible, task.

-Luckily, we’ve compiled a list of the five best lawn fertilizers, including the best liquid lawn fertilizers and concentrates as well as the best granular formulas.
+Luckily, we’ve compiled a list of the six best lawn fertilizers, including the best liquid lawn fertilizers and concentrates as well as the best granular formulas.
 Our top pick is the Advanced 16-4-8 Balanced NPK Lawn Food Natural Liquid Fertilizer, which is an amazing, all-natural liquid fertilizer that is great for any time of year.
 It is scientifically-balanced to provide your lawn and plants with an optimal blend of nitrogen, phosphorus, and potassium.
 If you prefer an all-natural, organic liquid formula for your lawn, this is the product to use.
 However, if you want some more options, we’ve screened several fertilizers with a variety of grass compatibilities to bring you the best of the best.

 We considered many factors when choosing the best lawn fertilizer, including coverage area, type of fertilizer, the nutrients in each container and the weight of the bag or bottle.
 With all of that said, we’ve made a list of the best lawn fertilizers for you to use this year to care for your lawn.
 These reviews are followed by a buying guide, and after that, we’ll answer some frequently asked questions.